COVID-19 advice: Please follow current government advice and check opening times before travel.

 Dublinia is a museum in which Viking and Medieval Dublin are re-created through life-size reconstructions.

-Medieval Dublin Exhibition: From Strongbow to the Reformation, experience the re-created sights, sounds and smells of this busy city.
+Medieval Dublin: From Strongbow to the Reformation, experience the re-created sights, sounds and smells of this busy city.
 Learn of warfare, crime and punishment, death and disease.
 Visit a medieval fair, a rich merchant’s kitchen and a bustling medieval street.

 St Michael’s Tower: Dublinia’s late seventeenth century viewing tower belonged to the church of St Michael the Archangel, which once stood at the site now occupied by Dublinia.
 The medieval tower has 96 steps leading to a panoramic view of Dublin.
 Access to the viewing tower is weather dependent.